desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 ```
 where `example.bge2bvlnqt4ei2oq3v9nr8a0lh9nkf6b4lh6c3j51k5kd67helmg`
 is derived from the DNS Child Zone's name `example.co.uk` as described
-in (#signaling).
+in (#signalingnames).
 The records are accompanied by RRSIG records created using the key(s)
 of the respective Signaling Zone.

 {#bootstrapping}
-### Steps Taken by the Parental Agent
+## Steps Taken by the Parental Agent

-To complete the bootstrapping process, Parental Agent implementing
+To complete the bootstrapping process, Parental Agents implementing
 this protocol can act based upon a number of triggers (see
 (#triggers)).
 Once trigger conditions are fulfilled, the Parental Agent, knowing